 In all these situations, the Company receives a benefit because it does not have to produce or pay for such research products and services, although Company clients receive a benefit from them.
 Thus, the Company has an incentive to select such brokerage firms based on its interest in receiving such research products and services, rather than in its clients' interest in receiving most favorable execution cost for client account transactions.
 The commission rates negotiated by the Company with such brokerage firms may be higher than those charged by other brokerage firms for similar transactions.
-In addition, the commission rates negotiated by the Company with such brokerage firms may be higher than commission rates generally available from those specific brokerage firms to other clients of those specific brokerage firms.
+In addition, the commission rates negotiated by the Company with such brokerage firms may be higher than commission rates generally available from those specific brokerage firms and/or may be higher than commission rates charged by those specific brokerage firms to other clients of those specific brokerage firms.